compulim/azure-webapp-for-containers-template/README.md

 ## Why this template?

 If you have hands-on experience on the technologies above, you are probably doing something very similar to the steps we outlined here.
-This tutorial will save you time for building the CI/CD scripts.
+This tutorial will save you time for building your CI/CD scripts with best practices.

-The CI/CD scripts outline here do not use Azure Container Registry webhooks feature, which would save you some costs and time testing it.
+The CI/CD scripts outline here do not use Azure Container Registry webhooks feature, which would save you some time and costs.

 Although this tutorial focus on Node.js, we are using it as a simple static web server.
 You are not required to run your app on Node.js base image.

+## Why Docker?

+Docker is a great tool for modern app deployment.

+Developers can easily run a production server on their own box to verify the setup before rolling out.
+And the script-based approach make it easy to reproduce the image within minutes.
+This would greatly reduce development round-trip time and improve developer experience.

 ## Setup